 A UX writer drafts multiple copies for a single option/button.
 They merge the data collected from research into their writing to drive cohesive product narratives.
 With this data, they iterate multiple times for a single microcopy.

-Keep in mind that UX writers carry out these iterations with the assistance of the product design team.
+Remember that UX writers carry out these iterations with the assistance of the product design team.
 UX design is as important in UX writing as microcopy is for a good user experience.
-Thus, user experience writers work along with UX designers to accomplish this hurdle.
+Thus, user experience writers work with UX designers to accomplish this hurdle.

 Apart from the UX designer’s assistance, a content strategist plays an important role in this step.
-Sometimes, a UX writer has to play the role of content strategist and UX designer at the same time.
+Sometimes, a UX writer has to play the role of content strategist and UX designer.
 Although these roles are not officially granted, as you know, UX writing also involves presentation skills and familiarity with multiple skills.

 The final choice for a microcopy depends on whatever iteration helps the users most and follows the business and product goals.
 Hence, the winning choice has to undergo various tests to cross-check target goals.